Home run for the rangers

-The Texas Rangers baseball stadium is being converted into an entertainment center with 41,000 seats, a retractable roof, and a comprehensive building automation solution by Climatec.
+The Globe Life Field Stadium scores with a Climatec facility management system.
+The Texas Rangers baseball stadium is being converted into an entertainment center with 41,000 seats, a retractable roof, and a comprehensive building automation solution.

-Construction is in full swing at the site, where baseball games will be played in front of 41,000 spectators next year.
+March 2019 – Construction is in full swing at the site, where baseball games will be played in front of 41,000 spectators.
 The new stadium of the Texas Rangers is being built in Arlington city center, between Dallas and Fort Worth, Texas.
 Globe Life Park, currently the home field of the Major League Baseball team, will be transformed into Globe Life Field with the addition of an entertainment complex containing restaurants, shops, and offices.